Zayn Malik Really, Really Doesn't Like The Met Gala

 "That's my promo," he said of paparazzi pictures.
 "I come outside, they take photos.
 They stay outside and do all the work!
 You can get pissed off about it and be like, 'Yo, this is a hindrance on my life.'
 Or you can use it for your own benefit and be like, 'Well, if they're going to take the photos, then let them.'
 You've gotta earn your dollar, and I've gotta earn mine."

-So, "no" on flashy galas, but "yes" on pictures of you in your sweatpants.
+So, "no" on flashy galas, but "yes" on pictures of you in your tracksuit bottoms.
 Got it.

 Advertisement